-They keep garbling my posts...............so here it is again..........
+They keep garbling my posts..........so here it is again...

-couldn’t ask for a more fitting landmark at Comanche Lookout Park than
+- You couldn’t ask for a more fitting landmark at Comanche Lookout Park than its old four-story limestone tower, which looks like the remnant of a medieval castle.

 After all, the 96-acre park is home to one of the most majestic views in San Antonio, with a history just as sprawling.